2025 Mentors

 Henry Davies

-Henry Davies is an ACA Level 4 coastal kayak instructor with Traditional Skills Endorsement and a kayak guide in the Pictured Rocks National Lakeshore.
-He likes to teach rolling, strokes and maneuvers with the Greenland paddle, and encourages the development of those skills for use in real life conditions.
-Henry has attended the Qajaq USA Michigan Training Camp since 2004, and has been a mentor there for an unknown number of those years.
+Henry is an ACA Level 4 coastal kayak instructor with the Traditional Skills Endorsement and a kayak guide and guide trainer in the Pictured Rocks National Lakeshore.
+Whether he is guiding, tripping, surfing, rock gardening, or just paddling his local lake (Superior), he uses a Greenland paddle almost exclusively.
+He likes to teach rolling, strokes and maneuvers with the Greenland paddle, and encourages the development of all those skills for use in real life conditions.

 Chuck Smith